Samuelsotogit/Startup/README.md

 For this deliverable I built out the structure of my application using HTML.

-- **HTML pages** - six HTML pages that represent the landing page, the ability to login/sign up, rate posts on the main feed, see selfposts/saved posts, and the "about us" page.
+- [ ] **HTML pages** - six HTML pages that represent the landing page, the ability to login/sign up, rate posts on the main feed, see selfposts/saved posts, and the "about us" page.
-- **Links** - The login page automatically links to the main feed page.
+- [ ] **Links** - The login page automatically links to the main feed page.
 The main page contains links for to rate every post.
 Every page contains navigation links to main feed, profile, and "about us".
-- **Text** - Each post is a textual description.
+- [ ] **Text** - Each post is a textual description.
-- **Images** - User can upload a profile picture.
+- [ ] **Images** - User can upload a profile picture.
-- **DB/Login** - Input box and submit button for login.
-The voting choices represent data pulled from the database.
+- [ ] **DB/Login** - Input box and submit button for login.
+Posts are stored in and pulled from database.
-- **WebSocket** - The count of voting results represent the tally of realtime votes.
+- [ ] **WebSocket** - The star ratings represent the tally of realtime reviews.
+Notifications are pushed in real time when a new post becomes top rated.

 ## CSS deliverable